ycheng5948/Maya_rename_tool/README.md

 Perfect for my character rig that has "too many fingers."<br/>
 Also a great practice for me to build a UI in Maya so it's easier to navigate and looks prettier. ¯\\\_(ツ)\_/¯

+## Setting Up
 Fastest way:<br/>
-Simply copy and paste the code to a new tab in Maya Script Editor.<br/>
+Simply copy and paste the code to a new tab in Maya Script Editor<br/>
-Select all and middle-mouse-button drag the code to the desired shelf for quick access.
+Select all and middle-mouse-button drag the code to the desired shelf for quick access

-<br/>----------<br/>
+----------<br/>

 Or the slower but more tidier way:<br/>
 1. Delete or comment out the last line at the end of the code